Stanford surrenders passport, Antigua units seized

 Meanwhile, the court-appointed receiver overseeing the assets of Stanford's customers -- Dallas lawyer Ralph Janvey -- said in a statement the customer accounts were frozen until legal claims could be sorted out.

-Also, a federal judge presiding over the Stanford case, U.S. District Judge Reed O'Connor, was rescued because a relative has "substantial" Stanford holdings, according to a court filing.
+Also, a federal judge presiding over the Stanford case, U.S. District Judge Reed O'Connor, was recused because a relative has "substantial" Stanford holdings, according to a court filing.

 The Stanford scandal, hard on the heels of allegations that Wall Street veteran Bernard Madoff carried out a $50 billion fraud, has spooked international investors and triggered investigations in Latin America, Europe and the United States.